rahulnatarajan/slacksns/README.md

 ## Create a Slack Incoming Webhook URL

   Step 1: Go to your slack channel
   Step 2: Click on your team name
   Step 3: You will find a popup Menu, click on App and Custom Integration Step 4: You will find the application site of Slack.
-Type “incoming” in the search box and select the Incoming Webhooks.
-Step 5: Install the app in your respective Team.
+Type “incoming” in the search box and select the Incoming Webhooks Step 5: Install the app in your respective Team
   Step 6: Select the channel and click on Add Incoming Webhook

 ## What does the Lambda function do?